 However, if the holdover tenant receives a notice to quit (or move out) and refuses to leave, they may be subject to a lawsuit for unlawful detainer.
 A holdover tenant will not be able to make an adverse possession claim if they have already been asked to leave the property.
 At this point, they are considered a criminal trespasser.

 Understanding Adverse Possession in Pennsylvania

 A squatter can claim rights to the property after a certain time residing there.
-In Pennsylvania, it takes 21 years of continuous occupation for a squatter to make an adverse possession claim (Penn.
-Tit.
-42 § 5530).
+In Pennsylvania, it takes 21 years of continuous occupation for a squatter to make an adverse possession claim (42 Penn.
+Cons.
+Stat. § 5530).
 When a squatter claims adverse possession, they can gain legal ownership of the property.
 At this point, the squatter is not a criminal trespasser and has lawful permission to remain on the property.